mygithubforme/cse5335-ddd7608-3/README.md

    3)   If you were to use these technologies professionally, what would be your biggest concern?

         I think i would prefer to use Jquery as it is more reliable and popular as well as easy to implement.
-My only concern was      compatibility on different platform.
+My only concern was      compatibility on different platforms.